 BAO Editorial Team: Let’s start at the beginning.
 Why did you start the company?

-BET: What changes have you seen in the 20+ years since you founded BAO?
+BET: What changes have you seen in appointment setting over the 20+ years since you founded BAO?

 SH: There have been huge changes in the industry.
 When you look at the early years for appointment setting and how it fit into the high tech sales world, the existence of our niche industry gave people pause.
 The fact that a third-party partner was calling on behalf of a client was very hush-hush.
 Today, our people are so well trained and so good at what they do that no one even questions it.